monikase/Data-Analytics-Projects/_12-Data Processing with Pandas/README.md

 ## Quick Summary Overview: The Anatomy of a 2020 Hit

-- Genre Diversity: **Pop and Hip-Hop/Rap** are dominant
+Our deep dive into Spotify's Top 50 Tracks of 2020 revealed some clear patterns shaping the year's biggest hits.

-Our deep dive into Spotify's Top 50 Tracks of 2020 revealed some clear patterns shaping the year's biggest bops.
-Unsurprisingly, Pop and Hip-Hop/Rap stood as the undisputed titans of the charts, dominating the soundscape of the year.
+Unsurprisingly, Pop and Hip-Hop/Rap dominated the soundscape of the year.

 </br>
-What truly makes a track resonate?
-The analysis indicates that hit songs generally exhibit the following characteristics:
+What truly made a track resonate?
+The analysis indicates that hit songs generally exhibited the following characteristics:

 - **High Energy & Danceability**: Popular tracks are typically upbeat and rhythm-driven.
 - **Low Acousticness & Speechiness**: They tend to have clear instrumental and vocal clarity rather than raw, unfiltered sounds or spoken word.